magisterquis/lockedint/README.md

 lockedint
 =========

-An int with a RWLock built-in
+An int with a RWLock built-in.
+For documentation, please see http://godoc.org/github.com/kd5pbo/lockedint